mhuebert/KineticHeat/_site/readme.markdown

 Upon discovering the [Isotope jQuery plugin](http://isotope.metafizzy.co/) I decided to revisit the CV, this time with an interactive approach—leading to a less dense but more flexible presentation of information.

-This is an early release, and is inferior to my static CV in a number of respects:
+This is an early release.
+Weaknesses include:

 * Lacks a timeline - duration and order of activities is not visually apparent
 * Lacks a world map - geographic dimension of work is ignored
 * Lacks detail for each activity

-However, new advantages are introduced:
+However, it offers a few new advantages:

 * Activities can be ranked by passion, time invested, or recency, or filtered by type.
 * While information density is reduced, individual views are clearer.
 Activities are compared one dimension at a time.